vite-pwa/sveltekit/CONTRIBUTING.md

 ## Testing changes

-To test your changes locally, change to `examples/sveltekit-ts` folder and run `pnpm run build && pnpm run preview`.
+To test your changes locally, change to `examples/sveltekit-ts` folder and run `pnpm run build-<example> && pnpm run preview` where `<example>` is the name of the example you want to test.

 ## Running tests